grafana/agent/docs/developer/release/update-version-in-code.md

 ## Release Version

 The release version prefix was previously determined in [Create Release Branch](./create-release-branch.md).
+The `[release version]` is defined as follows.

 - Release Candidate Version (RCV)